nomilous/objective_dev/README.md

     }
 });
 ```
-* They can only be created in beforeEachs and tests.
 * The test will fail unless the expected funcitons are called exactly once.
 * If they are expected to be called twice, use thing.does(..) twice to say so.